RottenThunder/Project-Ember/README.md

 ### Day 99 (21/01/2022)
 - Commit "2D Culling"
     - The Game now uses a culling system to only render what the camera sees

+### Day 113 (04/02/2022)
+- Commit "Inventory System"
+    - The game now has an inventory system which can be seen by pressing "I"
+    - The Player is now a seperate class of it's own to accomadate the inventory being specific to only the player